ax1/a1-server/README.md

 - /index.html will serve /public/index.html
 - /index will serve /public/index.html, since it exists
 - /process will execute /app/process.js

+> Note: for REST services, automatic routing is also enabled to detect path parameters (and therefore no need to add routing rules in most of the cases).
+See in sub-section REST

 #### Custom Routing